sydneyvictor/sydneyvictor.github.com/policies_and_rates.md

 ### Fees

 Voice & Piano lessons are based on $50.00 per hour.
-Theory Club Classes are $160 per month for a 60-minute group theory class.
+Theory Club Classes are $160 per month for a weekly, 60-minute group theory class.

 ### Registration